MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Remove-VMGpuPartitionAdapter.md

 ## PARAMETERS

 ### -AdapterId
-The virtual machine graphic processing unit partition identification number that you are interested in displaying.
+A VM's GPU partition identification number used to remove a GPU from a VM.

 ```yaml
 Type: String